Youth & Family Faith Formation

-Welcome to Family Faith Formation for the families of St Andrew Catholic Church!
-We are excited that you are considering joining this new approach to faith formation.
+Welcome to Family Faith Formation for the families of Saint Andrew Catholic Church!
+We are excited that you have joined us for this new approach to faith formation.
 Information on the program and details for registration are presented below.
 If you have questions, please do not hesitate to reach out to a member of our faith formation team.
-You can find their contact information below.

 Family Faith Formation Overview